Shopping and clothing

 2. Next have a go yourself!
 YouTube is a great source for repair tutorials and there are helpful websites like ifixit.com with instructions for repairing virtually anything.

-3. On Wirral there are also repair cafes popping up, such as the Wirral Repair Café in Birkenhead that meets every first Sunday of the month to repair household items.
+3. On Wirral there are also repair cafes popping up, such as the Wirral Repair Café in Birkenhead Central Library that meets every first Saturday of the month to repair household items.

 4. Bikes in need of some TLC often end up as household waste, even though they can be quite easily fixed.
 Most cycle shops can help with repairs often at a low cost if you are unable to repair it yourself.
 If something happens to your bike while out and about there are four cycle repair stations in Wirral for residents to use